 Inventories are valued at the lower of cost or net realizable value.
 Cost is determined by the average cost method.
+The two primary components of inventory balances are raw materials and subassemblies.
+Subassemblies are in process raw materials used in our laboratory operations.
 The Company records adjustments to its inventory for estimated obsolescence or diminution in net realizable value equal to the difference between the cost of the inventory and the estimated net realizable value.
 At the point of loss recognition, a new cost basis for that inventory is established, and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
 In addition, the Company records a liability for firm, non-cancelable, and unconditional purchase commitments with contract manufacturers and suppliers for quantities in excess of the Company's future demand forecasts consistent with its valuation of excess and obsolete inventory.